Kemp-SUAS/FalloutTNG/README.md

 # FalloutTNG
-Fallout The New Generation Where no vault boy has gone before.
+Fallout The New Generation, where no vault boy has gone before.

-This program is a fan re-creation of the 19 year old game Fallout.
-With some changes of course.
+This program is a fan re-creation of the 19 year old game Fallout, with some unique changes.
-Our take on this buitifull game will feature lore-friendly content that will bring any old fallout player to exitment.
+Our take on this history rich and action packed game will feature lore-friendly content that will bring excitement to any player.
-Our rich dialog option will make your gameplay so good that youll want to stop playing this and play fallout 4 instead.
-Just joking you will come back for more becasue of the heavy lore content.This game will feature your very own vault boy/girl that you can cusomize.
-Please dont sue us as we are doing this for a school assignment.
-Thanks bethesda todd howard is god. all hail todd howard.
-Without further notice here is our uml diagram and design document.
+The rich dialog options will create dynamic game play that will continue to attract players to enjoy this diverse game.
+Extensive amounts of lore will allow any true gaming fan to follow the story of a vault dweller through out his journey to a post apocalyptic world.
+This game features customizable character creation allowing the player to journey through the world as if it was themselves.
+This school project hopes encourages us to follow in the path of a very unique and well made game and test our skills of programming and working as a team.
+Our UML diagram and design document can be seen below.

 -----To-Do list-----

+-Keep an updated and well kept Wiki web site.
--Keep on updating the wiki website and regularly update the information -create a fuild flow between rendered and character packages -work on art need a lot of art.
+-Create a fluid flow between rendered and character packages.
--like a lot of art
--dont worry be happy.
+-Create dynamic and unique art.

 UML DOCUMENT {
 https://drive.google.com/file/d/0B4WktV7Sh1-bRktHM3R3NFMzQmM/view?usp=sharing